The Northern Ireland Assembly Commission Standard Terms and Conditions for the Provision of Goods and Services

 28.4.
 The Commission shall not be liable under this Condition to pay any sum which—

 (a) represents a loss of profit, indirect or consequential loss;

 (b) was claimable under the Contractor's insurance, where the Contractor failed to make a claim on that insurance, or failed to make a claim in accordance with the procedural requirements of that insurance; or

 (c) when added to any sums paid or due to the Contractor under the Contract, exceeds the total sum that would have been payable if the Contract had not been terminated prior to the expiry of the initial Contract Period.

-27.2.
-The Contractor must notify the Commission in writing immediately upon the occurrence of any of the following events and the Commission may terminate the Contract upon any such occurrence—
+29.2.
+The Contractor must notify the Commission in writing immediately upon the occurrence of any of the following events and the Commission, without prejudice to any right or remedy it may have against the Contractor for breach or non-performance, may by notice in writing to the Contractor, terminate the Contract upon any such occurrence—

 (a) where the Contractor is an individual or a firm, if—